sagemath/sagewiki_to_gh-2022-10-10/sage_matlab.md

 Now, if you start "sage -ipython -pylab" and try {{{x=randn(1000); hist(x)}}}, a beautiful Tk plot should pop up.
 You have your standard zoom and pan.
 You can run {{{xlabel('signal (mV)')}}} and the window will automatically update.

 Some notes comparing matplotlib to Matlab graphics.
 In many aspects, matplotlib is far more advanced that Matlab, thanks to open source.
-However, matplotlib's 3d visualization significantly lags Matlab.
-All is not lost: Sage ships with numerous 3d (and 2d) plotting tools which you may find a good complement to matplotlib.
+However, matplotlib's 3D visualization significantly lags behind Matlab.
+All is not lost, however: Sage ships with numerous 3D (and 2D) plotting tools which you may find a good complement to matplotlib.
 See  http://www.sagemath.org/doc/reference/plot3d.html for more details.